Elen Evans and STEM Education

-Getting children from around the world communicating and giving them a reason to do so (e.g. The Environmental Warriors), will give them more control over the future, THEIR future, and will awaken curiosity and interest in this wonderful planet we all call ‘home’.
+Getting children from around the world communicating and giving them a reason to do so, The Environmental Warriors’ projects and Global Citizens’ courses focus on a variety of areas of STEM.
+This knowledge will empower people and give them more control over the future, THEIR future, as well as awakening curiosity and interest in this wonderful planet we all call ‘home’.

 Different environments, different languages, different cultures BUT the same planet, the same atmosphere, the same oceans and the same skies.